Entanglement negativity between separated regions in quantum critical systems: Entanglement negativity

 where the subscript denotes the subregion supporting the state.
 One can use \eqref{eq:pt} for fermionic states, but this leads to many shortcomings.
-For one, if the initial state is Gaussian, the partially-transposed one is generally not Gaussian \cite{eisler2015partial}, making the calculation of $\mathcal E^b$ arduous even in the simplest cases.
+For one, if the initial state is Gaussian, the partially transposed one is generally not Gaussian \cite{eisler2015partial}, making the calculation of $\mathcal E^b$ arduous even in the simplest cases.
 Second, the LN defined via \eqref{eq:pt} fails to detect topological phases \cite{SSR17}.
 One reason behind these issues is that $T_1^b$ does not account for the anti-commutation relations between fermions.
 One can define an alternative \emph{fermionic} partial transpose $T_1^f$ that removes the above shortcomings \cite{SSR17}.
-In the number-occupation basis, the fermionic partial transpose acts as~\eqref{eq:pt} but it incorporates an additional phase factor that depends on the occupation numbers.
+In the number-occupation basis, the fermionic partial transpose acts as~\eqref{eq:pt} but it incorporates an additional phase factor that depends on the occupation numbers, see example below and the Supplemental Material (SM).